-- Advisory (provide expertise in the theme tackled), - End-users/takers/final beneficiaries (use the outputs delivered) - Observers/supporters (for endorsement)
+- End-users/takers/final beneficiaries (use the outputs delivered) - Observers/supporters (for endorsement)

 Role and obligations of the associated partners

 - Must appear in the approved Application Form and be attached to a financed project partner; - Must sign an associated partner declaration (template provided by the Programme); - Should agree in advance, with the project partner it is attached to, on any costs that may incur during project implementation; - The involvement of associated institutions must not be in conflict with public procurement rules.
 Sub-contracting between associated partners and any partner of the project they are participating to is prohibited.